Discovery World (museum): Les Paul’s House of Sound

-Helen Bader Foundation's Great Lakes Future

-This large interactive model of the Great Lakes features flora and fauna that populate the Great Lakes, an interactive hydrologic cycle that allows visitors to control the weather, and a Sky Bridge that offers the opportunity to see the Great Lakes in a whole new way.
-The permanent exhibit was designed by Grace La and James Dallman of LA DALLMAN and was published in the Berlin monograph 1000x Architecture of the Americas.

-City of Freshwater & Badger Meter Liquid House
+City of freshwater & liquid house

 This exhibit explains how the water used in homes eventually flows back to Lake Michigan.
 Other features of this exhibit include a look into Milwaukee Metropolitan Sewerage District processes, Milwaukee Water Works, and Milwaukee’s Deep Tunnel project, which reduces the amount of wastewater dumped into Lake Michigan each year.
 The permanent exhibit, comprising more than twenty interactive installations, was designed by Grace La and James Dallman of LA DALLMAN.

-Rockwell Automation Dream Machine
+Automation everywhere

-This exhibit allows the public to design products to take home, experience a custom-built automated factory, and learn modern engineering trends.
+This exhibit includes a focus on artificial intelligence, mechanics, and engineering.
+The Dream Machine allows the public to design products to take home, experience a custom-built automated factory, and learn modern engineering trends.
 Visitors can operate the controls of the retractable domes of Miller Park and the Milwaukee Art Museum.

-Other Exhibits
+Other exhibits

-Other exhibits at Discovery World include The Challenge (an 88 ft replica of a 19th century schooner), Simple Machine Shipyard, Driving and Flight Simulators, All Aboard, Milwaukee Muscle, Power On, Physics and You & The Innovation Station, Virtual Explorer, Clean Air Trek, BIG, and The Distant Mirror.
+Other exhibits at Discovery World include The Challenge (an 88 ft replica of a 19th century schooner), Simple Machine Shipyard, Driving and Flight Simulators, All Aboard, Milwaukee Muscle, Power On, Physics and You, The Innovation Station, Virtual Explorer, Clean Air Trek, BIG, Power On, and The Distant Mirror.